Prescriptions

 Regular Medicine: Your doctor might tell you to take some medicine all the time.
 You’ll usually get this medicine every month.
 But, you still have to visit your doctor once in a while.
 They need to make sure the medicine is working well for you.
 Your doctor will tell you how often you should come for these visits.

-New Friends at the Clinic: If it’s your first time at our clinic, you’ll meet the doctor before you get any medicine.
+New Friends at the Surgery: If it’s your first time at our surgery, you’ll meet the doctor before you get any medicine.
 The doctor wants to know about your health history and how you feel now.
 This helps them decide the best medicine for you.

 Need More Medicine?
 We have a new way for you to ask for more medicine that you take regularly.
-You can’t telephone us to ask anymore.
+You CAN NOT telephone us to ask anymore.

 How to order your repeat prescription.